grongierisc/Swift-FHIR-Iris/README.md

         let predicate = HKQuery.predicateForSamples(withStart: startDate, end: endDate, options: HKQueryOptions.strictEndDate)
 ```

-Then the query it self with his type of data (HKQuantityType.quantityType(forIdentifier: .stepCount)) and the predicate.
+Then the query itself with his type of data (HKQuantityType.quantityType(forIdentifier: .stepCount)) and the predicate.

 ```swift
 func queryStepCount(){